General FAQs

 What are the minimum site specifications?

-We recommend that this site be viewed in the latest versions of Internet Explorer, Firefox, Chrome and Safari and MacOS or Windows at a resolution of 1280 x 1024 pixels.
+We recommend that this site be viewed in the latest versions of Internet Explorer, Firefox, Chrome and Safari on MacOS or Windows at a resolution of 1280 x 1024 pixels.
 Performance may vary with the use of other browsers, operating systems or display resolutions.

 Why hasn’t HTC released the source code for some drivers?